 VoIP is a communications technology that enables users to make and receive voice calls over an internet connection.

 Simply put, it works by converting sound into digital packets of information so that it can be transmitted via internet broadband.
-With VoIP, conversations are possible anywhere if internet is available.
+With VoIP, conversations are possible anywhere an internet connection is available.

 Following the rise in remote and hybrid working, most people will be familiar with systems such as Microsoft Teams that have allowed voice and video calls over the internet – Teams is just one of many software applications that can be categorised as a VoIP solution.

 As such, VoIP has become a widely used technology in recent years, especially for small and medium-sized companies in the UK.
 This has resulted in many businesses replacing their traditional telecom systems such as private branch exchange (PBX) and leased lines to reap the benefits of VoIP.

-When it comes to applying VoIP for small business, there are two different methods that are used.
+When it comes to applying VoIP for small business, two different methods are used.

 Firstly, VoIP technology is used as an internal business communications tool.
 Employees across the world can contact each other instantaneously via voice or video, making meetings easier for international organisations or teams working between home and the office.